Gardai continue hunt for killer of Ashling Murphy

 Earlier, the Irish police force promised to leave “no stone unturned” in bringing Ms Murphy’s killer to justice.

-Ms Murphy, a primary school teacher in Tullamore, was killed on Wednesday afternoon while running along the banks of the Grand Canal.
+Ms Murphy, a primary school teacher in Tullamore, was killed while running along the banks of the Grand Canal.

 Those who knew her described her as a gifted musician who was loved by her pupils.